 Bipolar disorder affects in excess of five million people in the United States.
 It typically begins between the ages of 15 and 24 and does not discriminate in terms of gender, as both men and women are equally affected.
 Often, it is not easily recognized and an accurate diagnosis may take years which is why understanding bipolar disorder can oftentimes be a difficult feat.

 Because of its disruptive and potentially harmful nature, it is important for people to understand the disorder and how it can affect their lives.
-Additionally, if a person is already diagnosed with bipolar disorder, he or she should also understand what it takes to live with the condition.
+Additionally, if a person is already diagnosed with bipolar disorder, he or she should understand how to find effective Bipolar Disorder Treatment.
 Here is a helpful guide to understanding bipolar disorder.

 What is Bipolar Disorder?

 Manic depression is a mental illness, or brain disorder, that is commonly known as bipolar disorder.
 It is characterized by extreme shifts in a person’s behavior, energy, mood, and thinking.
 These shifts can last for days and even months.
 There are several subtypes of the disorder: bipolar I, bipolar II which is less severe than I, and cyclothymia, which is a mild form of the disorder.

 - Bipolar Disorder is Not Just One Disorder

 Although there is no cure, people who suffer from the disorder must still obtain bipolar disorder treatment.
 Typically, treatment comes in the form of medications that help people function normally and that also reduce the severity and frequency of episodes.
 Medicines include mood stabilizers, antidepressants, or antipsychotics.
 Another treatment that one’s physician may try, depending on the efficacy of medication, is electroconvulsive therapy.
 Talk therapy sessions that are performed by a mental health provider have also been a useful treatment option.

 - Psychological Topics: Bipolar Disorder

 - Bipolar Disorder Treatment